 How many children living with immigrant parents are in low-income families?

-There were 30.7 million children under 18 living in poor families (i.e., with family incomes below 200 percent of the federal poverty threshold) in the United States.
+In 2014, there were 30.3 million children under age 18 living in poor families (i.e., with family incomes below 200 percent of the federal poverty threshold) in the United States.
 Of them, almost 9.5 million (or 31 percent) were children of immigrants.

 - For state-level estimates, see the Demographics and Social Profiles in MPI Data Hub’s State Immigration Data Profiles.

 What are the top five states in terms of the number of children living with immigrant parents?

 In 2014, the top five states by the total number of children under age 18 living with immigrant parents were California (4.3 million), Texas (2.3 million), New York (1.5 million), Florida (1.3 million), and Illinois (754,000).
 These five states accounted for 58 percent of all children with immigrant parents residing in the United States.

 What are the top five states by share of children living with immigrant parents in the state's total child population?

 In terms of the share of children under age 18 living with immigrant parents, the top five states in 2014 were California (49 percent of all children in the state), Nevada (38 percent), New Jersey (37 percent), New York (36 percent), and Texas (35 percent).

 What are the top five states in terms of the absolute growth of the number of children living with immigrant parents?